|photo: Ellen B. Wright

-Claire Legrand used to be a musician until she realized she couldn't stop thinking about the stories in her head.
+Claire Legrand was a musician until she realized she couldn't stop thinking about the stories in her head.
 Now she is a librarian and the author of several novels for children and young adults, including the Edgar Award-nominated Some Kind of Happiness; The Cavendish Home for Boys and Girls; and the first in the Empirium trilogy, Furyborn (Sourcebooks Fire, May 22, 2018).
-You can visit Claire at claire-legrand.com and on Twitter @clairelegrand, and there is a special Furyborn pre-order offer for indie booksellers here under the "for booksellers" tab.
+Visit Claire at claire-legrand.com and on Twitter @clairelegrand.

 The Furyborn reader is greeted immediately with a map of the world of Avitas.
 How did the map fit into your writing process?
 How did you create it?